mountain-pass/hooked/_CONFIG.md

 **Tips:**

-- you can use multiline string for a longer script
+- you can use multiline string for a longer script.
 - you can update the `PATH` env var to use custom scripts.
 - you can utilise a container service like Docker to run custom language scripts.
 - you can specify a shell to use, by using `#!/bin/sh -ve` (verbose output & fail fast) on the first line.